 Having just

-wetlands the day before we were thrilled to be revisiting the area with these "heavy hitter" naturalists to get a more in-depth perspective on the restoration project, the wildlife, and the ecological issues involved.
+paddled the wetlands the day before we were thrilled to be revisiting the area with these "heavy hitter" naturalists to get a more in-depth perspective on the restoration project, the wildlife, and the ecological issues involved.

 The hike over to Tomales Bay from the Trail Access is only a little over a mile so we had little ground to cover and lot's of time.
 On